 Casino War is without a doubt the easiest card game to play in the casino.
 If you have ever played war as a child, or simply made a bet on who could draw the highest card, then war will seem instantly familiar.

 Must be at least 21 years old to play Slots, Table Games or to receive Seminole Wild Card benefits.
 Must be 18 or older to play Bingo and Live Poker.
 Persons who have been trespassed or banned by the Seminole Tribe of Florida or those who have opted into the self-exclusion program are not eligible.
-If you or someone you know has a gambling problem, please call 1.888.ADMIT.IT.
+If you or someone you know has a gambling problem, please call 1-888-ADMIT-IT.